 Mars Hill ranks among the highest of North Carolina campuses with its computer:student ratio of 1:5.
-More than 212 computers are available for student use on the campus.
-The campus features a computer network which may be accessed both on and off campus.
-Students with computers can access the network 24 hours a day.
+More than 160 computers are available for student use on the campus.
+The campus features a computer network which may be accessed on campus 24 hours a day.
 The network provides students, faculty, and staff with access to campus information, electronic mail, the library catalog, research databases, and the Internet.
 All college e-mail addresses end in @mhc.edu.
-The college's homepage address is: www.mhc. edu.
+The college's homepage address is: www.mhc.edu.